Ocelloid/surviving-maps-3d/README.md

 locations.csv
 ```

+If they aren't there or in the linked repo, idk, datamine them yourself I guess?

 - A. Log into the admin panel, navigate to Breakthroughs tab and click "Seed Breakthroughs".
 Watch your console for any errors.
 - B. If everything goes well, you can now navigate to Named Locations tab and click "Seed Named Locations".
 Watch your console for any errors.
 - C. If everything goes well, you can now navigate to Locations tab and click "Seed Locations".

 The process can take a long time.
 Watch your console for any errors.
-If something goes wrong, you're on your own pal, get good.
+If something goes wrong, there's a "Delete Breakthroughs" button in the admin panel, use it if you want to delete the connections between locations and breakthroughs for the chosen version.
+Try doing that first, and if that fails, you're on your own, buddy, get good.

-If there are new versions of the game, add new CSVs to the directory and follow the steps above.
+If there are new versions of the game, add new CSVs to the directory, edit the "app/\_components/Locations.tsx" file, and follow the steps above.

 Once you're done seeding the database, you can proceed to deploying the project.